speckleworks/SpeckleRhino/CONTRIBUTING.md

 **That source of truth is (should be!) the SpeckleSpecs**, the OpenApi 2 specification document that describes the REST api as well as the models (schemas) speckle operates with.
 This is the document that all speckle clients rely on to be able to talk with the server and each other.

 **The clients** all talk to the server via the REST api and optionally to each other via WS messages (that the server relays, and their only bounding box is the `streamId` room).
 Example client apps include SpeckleRhino (Rhino and Grasshopper components), SpeckleAdmin and the SpeckleViewer.
-Speckle Rhino depends on SpeckleCore, the .NET Speckle SDK (which is also dependend upon by SpeckleDynamo and other future .net bound clients) and SpeckleView, the UI frontend.
+Speckle Rhino depends on SpeckleCore, the .NET Speckle SDK (which is also depending upon by SpeckleDynamo and other future .net bound clients) and SpeckleView, the UI frontend.